nvengal/trailhead/README.md

 journalctl -u traefik -f
 ```

 Traefik also has a built-in dashboard that can be accessed at `.dashboard.host` from `playbook.yml`.
-Authorized users need to be configured in `playbook.yml` using `htpasswd`.
+The admin dashboard is behind basic auth and `authorized_users` need to be configured in `playbook.yml` using `htpasswd`.
 See [example htpasswd generator](https://hostingcanada.org/htpasswd-generator/).

 ### Upgrading traefik